 Plenty of options exist when choosing the right network security tool, but narrowing your selections to a single choice can become a real headache.
 That's why we recommend looking at tools from a network-wide perspective.

 Instead of haphazardly choosing individual security tools based on marketing rhetoric or generic research reports, look at your overall network architecture to determine where data resides and how end users access that data.
 You can use this information to gauge which specific features or implementation methods might be the best overall fit.

-Additionally, make sure you compare how your network security product will interoperate with existing or future security tools.
-A defense-in-depth strategy is critical to the overall success of a network security architecture.
-Choosing security tools that accentuate the benefits and capabilities of other security tools goes a long way in creating an overall security architecture.
+Additionally, make sure you compare how your network security tool will interoperate with existing or future security tools.
+A defense-in-depth strategy and choosing security products that accentuate the benefits and capabilities of other security applications are both critical to the overall success of your network security architecture.

-In this article, we will present two different company scenarios that detail real-world criteria for distinctly different network postures.
+Here, we will present two different company scenarios that detail real-world criteria for distinctly different network postures.
 In doing so, we will use each scenario to map business security needs to specific security products.
-The goal will be to present how a specific network security product would be the best choice, depending on where company data resides, how users and devices access company data, where security tools are deployed, and the need for a defense-in-depth architecture.
-The security tools and top vendors we will be evaluating are:
+The goal will be to present how a specific network security tool would be the best choice, depending on where company data resides, how users and devices access company data, where security tools are deployed, and the need for a defense-in-depth architecture.
+The security tools and top vendors we will be evaluating are the following:

 Cloud versus in-house control

 Suppose we have two different companies: Company X and Company Y. Company X hasn't yet adopted cloud computing, while Company Y is fully embracing the cloud and various as-a-service offerings.
 In Company X, all critical applications and data reside within private data centers.
 Company Y, on the other hand, has opted to store its data in the cloud.
 Both companies maintain highly sensitive data, and so require that users and devices have strict access-control policies applied.